bonacciog/cg_project/README.md

     cd $PROJECTFOLDER
     python3 -m http.server 8000

-Then go to http://localhost:8000/patente_simulator.html with a browser (Google Chrome is suggested).
+Then go to http://localhost:800/patente_simulator.html with a browser (Google Chrome is suggested).

+## Commands
+You can use the control panel or W A S D button of your keyboard.